Clay masks are the perfect formula for keeping skin healthy.

 The many clays available have been dried and ionised by the sun, and are extremely beneficial for the skin.

-Below are some clays you can use in your homemade face masks.
+Below are some different clays you can use in your homemade face masks.

-Bentonite is a great clay to use in your homemade face masks, it is a very fine clay and has a powerful, healing and drawing action upon the skin.
+Bentonite is great clay to use in your homemade face masks, it is a very fine clay and has a powerful, healing and drawing action upon the skin.

 Bentonite is unique in its structure, once it becomes hydrated its electrical and molecular components change and produce electrical charges, causing it to swell and become like a porous open sponge.